Warning!

 Introduction

-This page describes Drupal-SQLite, my attempt to make Drupal 6 work with a SQLite database.
+This page describes Drupal-SQLite, a patch to make Drupal 6.x work with a SQLite database.

 SQLite is a lightweight, fast, public domain, easily integrable, multiplatform database system.

 It's used by many of the greatest open source projects; just to name one...
-Mozilla Foudation on their Firefox & Thunderbird.
+Mozilla Foundation on Firefox & Thunderbird.

 Why should you need this?